Omega-3 fatty acids have various benefits for your body and brain.

-Sardines are very small, oily fish.
-They are commonly eaten out of a tin or jar as a starter, snack or delicacy.
+Sardines are very small, oily fish that are commonly eaten as a starter, snack or delicacy.

-Sardines are highly nutritious, especially when eaten whole.
-They contain almost every single nutrient that the human body needs.
+They’re highly nutritious, especially when eaten whole.
+They contain almost every nutrient your body needs.

-Anchovies are tiny, oily fish that are often found dried or in a jar with oil.
+Anchovies are tiny, oily fish often bought dried or canned.

-They are usually eaten in very small portions, such as rolled around capers, stuffed in olives or as pizza and salad toppings.
+Usually eaten in very small portions, anchovies can be rolled around capers, stuffed in olives or used as pizza and salad toppings.

-Because of their strong flavor, they are also used to add flavor to many dishes and sauces, including Worcestershire sauce, remoulade and Caesar dressing.
+Because of their strong taste, they are also used to flavor many dishes and sauces, including Worcestershire sauce, remoulade and Caesar dressing.

 Flaxseeds are small brown or yellow seeds.
 They are often ground, milled or used to make oil.

-These seeds are by far the richest whole food source of the omega-3 fat called alpha-linolenic acid (ALA), and flaxseed oil is often used as an omega-3 supplement.
+These seeds are by far the richest whole-food source of the omega-3 fat alpha-linolenic acid (ALA).
+Therefore, flaxseed oil is often used as an omega-3 supplement.

-A standard 1-oz (28 gram) 2-tbsp. serving (24 g) of chia seeds contains 4 grams of protein, including all eight essential amino acids.
+A standard 1-ounce (28-gram) serving of chia seeds contains 4 grams of protein, including all eight essential amino acids.

-However, do not remove the skin, as it contains most of the phenol antioxidants found in walnuts.
+Make sure not to remove the skin, as it packs most of walnuts’ phenol antioxidants — which offer important health benefits.